Important Updates

 Need to know more?

-For further information please visit Fragomen’s Corporate Services page or contact the Corporate Service team at [email protected].
+For further information, please visit Fragomen’s Corporate Services page or fill out the form below to contact our team and begin your UAE freelance licence journey.

 This blog was published on 19 May 2025, and due to the circumstances, there may be frequent changes.
 To keep up to date with all the latest updates on global immigration, please subscribe to our alerts and follow us on LinkedIn, X, Facebook and Instagram.